HighCapable/KavaRef/docs-source/src/en/about/future.md

 }
 ```

-The function to be implemented at present can be directly defined as the following Kotlin class using the reflection function.
+The function to be implemented can currently be directly defined as the following Kotlin class using the reflection functionality.

 > The following example